-9.3 Proxy Solicitations Made to the Public by Broadcast, Speech or Publication

-Subsection 9.2(4) of the Instrument provides an exemption from the proxy solicitation and information circular requirements for certain proxy solicitations made to the public by broadcast, speech or publication.
+9.3 Proxy Solicitations Made to the Public by Broadcast, Speech or Publication information circular requirements for certain proxy solicitations made to the public by broadcast, speech or publication.
 The exemption permits securityholders to solicit proxies by public means, including a speech or broadcast, through a newspaper advertisement or over the Internet (provided that the solicitation contains certain information and that information is filed on SEDAR).